nkrameshkrishnan-del/example-voting-app/docs/INGRESS_SETUP.md

 ## Overview

 The voting app uses AWS Application Load Balancer (ALB) for ingress traffic routing via the AWS Load Balancer Controller.
+Path-based routing is used to serve both the vote and result applications from a single ALB.

 ## Architecture